Adelges tsugae

 Diet

 Phloem sap of hemlock (Tsuga spp.).
 Specifically feeds on eastern hemlock (Tsuga canadensis), Carolina hemlock (Tsuga caroliniana), and western hemlock (Tsuga heterophylla).
-Does not feed on spruce (Picea spp.) in North America despite having a winged adapted to spruce in its Asian range.
+Does not feed on spruce (Picea spp.) in North America despite having a winged adapted to spruce in its native Asian range.

 Host Associations